adwitiyashukla/cabcast/README.md

    optimal-transport problem, removing **46%** of unmet demand under a realistic repositioning budget.

-There is also a fourth answer, and it is the most interesting one: **a causal question this data cannot answer**, documented below rather than hidden.

 101 tests and an end-to-end pipeline run guard all of it in CI on four Python versions.

 ---